asticode/go-astilectron/readme.md

 For everything to work properly we need to fetch 2 dependencies : [astilectron](https://github.com/asticode/astilectron) and [Electron](https://github.com/electron/electron). `.Start()` takes care of it by downloading the sources and setting them up properly.

-In case you want to embed the sources in the binary to keep a unique binary you can implement your own **Provisioner** and attach it to **Astilectron** with `.SetProvisioner(p Provisioner)`.
+In case you want to embed the sources in the binary to keep a unique binary you can implement your own **Provisioner** and attach it to `go-astilectron` with `.SetProvisioner(p Provisioner)`.
+Your custom **Provisioner** would look something like :

+    // myProvisioner represents your custom provisioner
+    type myProvisioner struct {}

+    // Provision implements the Provisioner interface
+    func (p myProvisioner) Provision(p *Paths) error {
+    	// TODO Extract the .zip files embeded in GO.
+It will depend on the solution you choose to embed data in GO.

+    	// Call the default provisioner to finish the work return astilectron.DefaultProvisioner.Provision(p)
+    }

 If no BaseDirectoryPath is provided, it defaults to the user's home directory path.

-The majority of methods are synchrone which means that when executing them **Astilectron** will block until it receives a specific Electron event.
+The majority of methods are synchrone which means that when executing them `go-astilectron` will block until it receives a specific Electron event.
 This is the case of `.Start()` which will block until it receives the `did-finish-load` Electron WebContents event.

 ### Create a window